 PROBLEM CAUSE SOLUTION Dispenser won't work.
 Freezer door open.
 Close the freezer door. lce Dispenser won't work.
 Ice bin not properly installed.
 Wrong ice in bin.
 Make sure bin is pushed in all the way.
 Use only ice crescents from ice maker.
 Shake the bin occasionally to keep cubes separated, and to obtain increased storage capacity.
 Dispenser not used for extended periods, causing ice cubes to melt together.
 Dump old ice and make new supply.
-Ice Dispenser stops working.
-Ice dispenser bar held ir too long.
+Ice Dispenser stops working. ice dispenser bar held in too long.
 Wait about 3 minutes for the dispenser motor to reset.
 Large amounts of ice should be taken from the bin, not through the dispenser.
-Off-taste or odor in ice.
-Ice attracts airbome odors; old ice.
+Off-taste or Ice attracts airborne Dump old ice and make new odor in ice. odors; old ice. supply; store excess ice in covered container.
 Water quality.
-Dump old ice and make new supply; store excess ice in covered container.
 Water containing minerals (such as sulfur) may require a filter to remove.
 For best results, avoid connecting ice maker to a softened water supply.
 If softened water must be used, make sure the water softener is well maintained and operating properly.
-Foods not properly wrapped.
-Ice bin and freezer may need cleaning.
-Wrap properly in air and moisture proof materials.
-Clean freezer and ice bin.
-See "Cleaning chart" on page 20 for instructions.
+Foods not properly Wrap properly in air and wrapped.
+Ice bin and freezer may moisture proof materials.Clean freezer and ice bin.
+See need cleaning.
+"Cleaning chart" on page 20 for instructions.
 Plumbing to ice maker.
 Follow Installation Instructions for proper ice maker water supply hook-up.
 New ice maker.
 The first few loads of ice from a new ice maker may have an off-taste.
 Dump ice and make new supply.